 Because Netflix is now so widely accessible and available on a number of different devices, it can be incredibly frustrating settling down to watch your latest chosen series, only to find the Netflix app won’t open.
 Luckily, there are a few simple things you can try to get your favourite streaming service back up and running before the spoilers hit Twitter.

-Netflix App won’t open – Easy fixes
+Netflix app won’t open on iPhone – Easy fixes

 You’ve checked the basics – making sure your device is not in ‘flight mode’, that you’re connected to a Wi-fi network or have enough mobile data.
 You know your subscription is paid up to date and you don’t have too many users logged into your account.
 Not knowing why it’s unresponsive is just adding to your frustration.

 First of all, you need to work out whether the app is experiencing issues, your internet connection is causing the problem, or if you’re in need of an update to get things running smoothly again.

 So before you start resetting your connection or restarting your device, you can check here to see whether routine maintenance or server issues have taken Netflix temporarily offline in your area.

 Assuming the servers are running as normal, it is likely the reason your Netflix app won’t open is because of an internet connection issue somewhere.
 First, check whether other internet-based apps or websites are encountering a similar issue.
-If they are, try the suggestions below…

 Toggle your Wifi

-Toggle your Wifi connection off, and then on again.
+Something you can try is toggling your Wifi connection off, and then on again.
 Reconnection may rectify any problems with the connection.

 Reset your router

 Resetting your internet connection is another way to try and get back online.
 Try resetting your router.
 In some cases, you might have to unplug at the wall for 10 seconds before reconnecting.
 A quick google search for your provider, or the instruction manual for your router, will usually give you step-by-step instructions on resetting.

 You can also check online for the service status or any outages in your area.
-(If your service is out, you will have to use your mobile data!)
+(If your service is out, you will have to use your mobile data!).
 The age-old technique, ‘switch it off and on again’ reloads the software and settings to return it to its stable state.

 Check for updates